Davidmer101/react-node-calendar-analyzer/README.md

 ## Contributing
-Any contributions such as Pull requests and opening issue are always welcome.
+Any contributions such as Pull requests and opening issues are always welcome.

 ## License
 Coming Soon!